izunnamiles/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. Write a script that displays content of /etc/passwd (2-hellofile)
 5. Write a script that displays the last 10 lines of /etc/passwd (4-lastlines)
 6. Write a script that displays content the first 10 lines of /etc/passwd (5-firstlines)
+7. Write a script that displays third line of a file (6-third_line)
+8. Write a script that creates  a file (7-file)
+9. Write a script that saves current state of a directory (8-cwd_state)
+10. Write a script that duplicates the last line (9-duplicate_last_line)